lkesteloot/unsong/unsong.md

 And Jalaketu said: “I promise.”

-An hour and forty minutes later, Thamiel swaggered through the big spruce wood door with a gigantic grin on his tiny face, “Well!” he said, “It looks like we…”
+An hour and forty minutes later, Thamiel swaggered through the big spruce wood door with a gigantic grin on his tiny face, “Well!” he said, “It looks like we...”

 The Comet King had his hands around the demon’s neck in an instant.
 “Listen,” he said.
 “I know the rules as well as you do.
 Take her.
 But as God is my witness, the next time we meet face to face I will speak a Name, and you and everything you have created will be excised from the universe forever, and if you say even a single unnecessary word right now [i]I will make it hurt[/i].”